gimlet-io/gimlet-documentation/src/pages/docs/container-image-building.md

 Gimlet builds a container image for you when you click deploy.
 This approach is demonstrated in the [Deploying your first app](/docs/deploy-your-first-app) tutorial.

-This approach is using [https://buildpacks.io/](https://buildpacks.io/) and stores the built image in a built-in container registry component.
+Gimlet uses [https://buildpacks.io/](https://buildpacks.io/) to build the image then stores it in a built-in container registry component.

 This approach has known limitations:
 - It only work for the NodeJS ecosystem on Apple Silicon today.